mksaraf/kubernetes-lab-tutorial/content/secure.md

     systemctl enable kube-apiserver
     systemctl status kube-apiserver

-Having configured TLS on the APIs server, we need to adapt other master components to authenticate with the server.
-To configure the controller manager component to communicate with APIs server, set the required options in the ``/etc/systemd/system/kube-controller-manager.service`` startup file
+Having configured TLS on the APIs server, we need to configure other components to authenticate with the server.
+To configure the controller manager component to communicate securely with APIs server, set the required options in the ``/etc/systemd/system/kube-controller-manager.service`` startup file

     [Unit]
     Description=Kubernetes Controller Manager